mike-ii/HorribleForum/README.md

 1. Absolutely no `.html` files.
 HTML can be embedded in another language, but `.html` files are not allowed.

 2. Files must be used as databases, while *actual* databases can only be used for language-language communication.
-(Files cannot be used to communicate)
+(Non database files cannot be used to communicate)

 3. You can only use the *strength* of a language if it is the only option, but it must be embedded in another language if at all possible (talking to you css).